 In the following step, you’ll pick the specific traffic sign classes or object classes that you want to include in your verification project.
 You can include as many as you’d like.
 Just think about your use case and workflow—it may be easier to get tasks done and manage projects when you break it down to smaller projects.

 In the final step of the setup, you need to add a public name and description for your project.
 This will be seen by anyone that you share the project link with, and if you've decided to list your project on the Marketplace, it will be visible there too.

 So it’s a good place to briefly explain why this project is being run (e.g. what will the data be used for) as well as what to pay attention to when verifying.
 For instance, objects that look similar but are still different (like manholes and catch basins), or what an object would typically look like in your chosen area (e.g. are benches expected to be made of wood or concrete or something else, etc.).

 Last, to click on the Create project button at the bottom to complete the setup.

 Managing a project

-When you’ve set up a project, you will see it on the list in the Verification tab of the organization dashboard.
-Click on a project to view its details, check in on progress, and retrieve the link to the project that you can share with people that will be doing the verifications.
+When you’ve set up a project, you will see it on the list in the Data verification tab of the organization dashboard.
+Click on a project to view its details, check progress, and retrieve the link to the project that you can share with people that will be doing the verifications.

-- Not verified yet—nobody has approved or rejected these detections yet.
+- Detections not verified yet—nobody has approved or rejected these detections yet.

-- Verifications pending—someone has approved or rejected the detection but similar input from another person is needed before the detection becomes verified.
+- Detections pending—someone has approved or rejected the detection but similar input from another person is needed before the detection becomes verified.

-- Verified detections—at least two people have confirmed or rejected this detection and it is now verified.
+- Detections verified—at least two people have approved or rejected this detection and it is now verified.